Z-Arghavan/Scientometrics-Analysis_Workshop/README.md

 # Installation Guide for R and RStudio
-This repository uses R and RStudio for bibliometric and scientometric analysis.
+This repository contains the instructions used during the workshop for bibliometric and scientometric analysis.
-Follow the steps below to install both tools correctly on your computer.
+Follow the steps below to install R and Rstudio tools correctly on your computer.
+Then, we can install the _Bibliometrix_ package and start the analysis.

 ---